bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 3. **Warnings** — something's gone wrong, but was at least partially recoverable.
 You can output your own warnings with `Write-Warning`.
 4. **Errors** — something's failed!
 You can output your own errors with `Write-Error`.

-To see why having data and message separate is powerful, let's add some message output to our doubling function:
+To see why having data and messages separate is powerful, let's add some message output to our doubling function:

 ```pwsh
 function Get-DoubleValue {